Astro Boy (film): Plot

-Toby awakens in an enormous junkyard, created from the redundant robots of Metro City it dumped there.
-He meets a group of orphaned children, Zane, Sludge, Widget, and Cora, accompanied by a dog-like robot named Trashcan.
-Toby also meets the members of the Robot Revolutionary Front (RRF), Sparx, Robotsky, and Mike the Fridge, who plan to free robots from mankind's control, but are very inept and bound by the Laws of Robotics.
+Toby awakens in an enormous junkyard populated by robots dumped from Metro City.
+He meets a group of orphaned children—Zane, Sludge, Widget, and Cora—accompanied by a dog-like robot named Trashcan, and the Robot Revolutionary Front (RRF) members Sparx, Robotsky, and Mike the Fridge, who plan to free robots from mankind's control, but are very inept and bound by the Laws of Robotics.
 While attempting to recruit him for their cause, they rename Toby "Astro".
 Hamegg, the former head of the Ministry of Science and caretaker of the orphans, takes Astro in.
-The next day, Astro comes across an old, offline construction robot named Zog, whom he reactivates through sharing some of the Blue Core's energy.
-Hamegg scans Astro, discovering he is actually a robot, and paralyzes Astro with his electrical-blaster to use him in the fighting ring.
+The next day, Astro comes across an old, offline construction robot named Zog, whom he reactivates through sharing some of the blue core's energy.
+After restoring Zog, Astro has a heart-to-heart with Cora, discovering that Cora is from Metro City, having run away from home, but is regretful of her decision out of love for her parents.
+Later, Hamegg, having secretly discovered Astro is a robot, knocks him out with his electric blaster to use him in his robot fighting tournament, the Robot Games, before publicly acknowledging Astro's true self.

 Astro reluctantly defeats Hamegg's fighters until Zog gets deployed.
-Astro and Zog refuse to fight and Hamegg attempts to disable both of them, but Zog, who predates the Laws of Robotics, nearly kills Hamegg until Astro saves him, shocking the crowd.
+The two robots refuse to fight and Hamegg attempts to disable them.
+Zog, who predates the Laws of Robotics, almost kills Hamegg before Astro saves him.
 Moments later, Stone's forces arrive to take Astro back to Metro City, and he willingly surrenders himself.
-Astro reunites with Tenma and Elefun and allows them to disable him.
-Realizing that he loves Astro as much as Toby, Tenma reactivates and frees Astro.
-Outraged, Stone powers up the Peacekeeper, who absorbs him and many other objects to a gargantuan size, prompting Astro to battle the rampaging bot.
-Metro City's power station gets destroyed during the fight, causing the city to fall, and Astro uses his superhuman strength to help it land safely.
+Astro reunites with Tenma and Elefun, and the former disables him.
+Realizing that he loves Astro as much as Toby, Tenma steals back the core, and stalls Stone long enough to reactivate and free Astro.
+Outraged, Stone powers up the Peacekeeper with the red core, commanded to destroy Astro and return with the blue core: the Peacekeeper instead absorbs Stone and many other objects, growing to a gargantuan size, prompting Astro to return to Metro City to battle the Peacekeeper.
+In the ensuing fight, Metro City's power station gets destroyed and causes it to fall.
+Astro uses his superhuman strength to help Metro City land safely.